StevenRice99/Easy-AI/readme.md

 # Overview

 - Easy-AI consists of templates for four assignments that aim to build the skills necessary to complete the included project.
-Included is fully commented source code and guidance "TODO - Assignment #" comments to guide where code is to be completed.
+Source code is fully commented with guidance to where sections are to be completed in each assignment.
 Assignments one and two focus on utilizing the Easy-AI library, whereas assignments three and four focus on developing the Easy-AI library itself.
 Each assignment is designed to be a building block to prepare for the final project of creating a game of capture the flag.

 # Assignment 1